conference-opportunities/conference-opportunities/README.md

 ### First-Time Google Maps API Setup

-Conference Opportunities uses the Google Maps API to figure out the latitude and longitude of conferences.
+Conference Opportunities uses the Google Maps API to power its location autocomplete box and figure out the latitude and longitude of conferences.

 In order to get address information, your application needs secrets from Google's API Console at (https://console.developers.google.com/apis/credentials).
 If you don't have one already, you'll need to make a new project:

 ![create_project](/app/assets/images/readme_screenshots/create_project.png)

 > For example, developers at [Ministry of Velocity](https://ministryofvelocity.com) made a project called `callback-women-development`

+Next, enable both "Google Places API Web Service" and "Google Maps Geocoding API".

-Next, go to the "Credentials" section in the sidebar, select the "Credentials" tab (really!), create a new API key, and select "Browser key":
+Then, go to the "Credentials" section in the sidebar, select the "Credentials" tab (really!), create a new API key, and select "Browser key":

 ![google_api_instruction](/app/assets/images/readme_screenshots/google_api_instruction.png)